 Early in 1998 Tatiana and Tom heard a presentation by Zvezdelina Stankova on the math circles she had attended as a child in Bulgaria.
 She proposed that individuals in the San Francisco Bay Area launch circles in their communities as well.
 This idea resonated with both Tom and Tatiana, who felt that there now existed a critical mass of like-minded people to make the endeavor a success this time around.
 The San Jose Circle has been operating ever since.

 Currently around sixty students attend each session; the large majority are in middle school.
-During the 2005-2006 academic year there were 23 meetings led by 15 different individuals.
+In a typical year, the meetings are led by many different mathematicians.
 Among these were research mathematicians, such as Elwyn Berlekamp, Brian Conrey, Ioana Dumitriu, and Paul Zeitz; and experienced math circle leaders such as Joshua Zucker and Sam Vandervelde.

 With so many different leaders, the circle attendees see a great variety of mathematical styles.
 The last meeting of every school year consists of the traditional pizza and puzzles party.
 Students and parents alike enjoy free food and a great variety of challenging puzzles.